Saint-Cirq-Lapopie

 Saint-Cirq-Lapopie (/fr/; Sent Circ de la Pòpia) is a commune in the Lot department in south-western France.
 It is a member of the Les Plus Beaux Villages de France (The most beautiful villages in France) association.

-Its position on a steep cliff 100m above the river, originally selected for defence, has helped make the town one of the most popular tourist destinations in the department, and the entire town is almost a museum.
+Its position on a steep cliff 100m above the river, originally selected for defence, has helped make the town one of the most popular tourist destinations in the department, and the town is almost a museum.
 After being 'discovered' by the Post-Impressionist Henri Martin it became popular with other artists and the home of the writer André Breton.

 Location

 Saint-Cirq-Lapopie is 30 km east of Cahors, in the regional natural park Parc naturel régional des Causses du Quercy.
 The village overlooks the Lot River.

 History

 The stronghold of Saint-Cirq-Lapopie was the main seat of one of the four viscounties that made up Quercy, divided among four feudal dynasties, the Lapopie, Gourdon, Cardaillac and Castelnau families.